 Cloud security services provider Marble Security Inc., formerly known as IronKey, announced its new cloud-based mobile security service for protection against cyberattacks and data loss for employee-owned personal devices within the enterprise.

 While the bring-your-own-device trend (BYOD) is by no means a new blip on IT's radar, there isn't one tried-and-true method for enterprise mobile management.
+Mobile device management (MDM), a common method for deploying, integrating and monitoring employee-owned devices on the corporate network, isn't plugging all the potential security holes.

 "The use cases for BYOD don't necessarily support the use of traditional MDM solutions -- most are focused on the configuration management and not as much on the understanding of the security concerns that might be involved, like if the device has been compromised," said John Pironti, president of consultancy IP Architects LLC.